 - All pupils are to stand at attention:

 - Pupils must attend school and all school activities in proper school uniform.

 - Pupils are to wear the prescribed school uniform with the nametag sewn above the pocket.
 Modification to the uniform is not allowed.

 - Pupils who report to school during the weekends and holidays must be in school uniform or in appropriate CCA attire.

-- Slippers, sandal and track shoes are prohibited unless permission is granted by the Principal.
+- Slippers, sandal and track shoes are prohibited unless permission is granted by the school.